rooseveltframework/roosevelt/README.md

 }
 ```

-### CSRF protection

-[Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection is enabled by default in Roosevelt and will be triggered on all routes that handle POST requests.
-The CSRF protection works by defining a trusted token when a page with a form is loaded and then verifying that that token is the same one that was given when the form is submitted.

-Roosevelt automatically protects any request other than GET, HEAD, or OPTION.

 ### Making isomorphic controller files

 You can also write isomorphic controller files that can be shared on both the client and the server: